Herman Helcher

-Herman Helcher (1877–1912) was a Latvian American cigar maker and attempted murderer.
+Chaim "Herman" Helcher (1877–1912) was a Latvian-American cigar maker and attempted murderer.
 Having suffered from a mental disorder since childhood, after emigrating to the United States, he became obsessed with his English teacher Voltairine de Cleyre.
 He began to harbor paranoid delusions about her, leading to him attempting to murder her.
-De Cleyre survived the attack but the bullet wounds caused her pain for the rest of her life.
+De Cleyre survived the attack, but the bullet wounds caused her pain for the rest of her life.
 Although she defended Helcher during his trial, he was convicted and sentenced to prison.
 He spent much of the remainder in his life in mental asylums, where he died.

 Biography

 Chaim "Herman" Helcher was born into a Latvian Jewish family, in the city of Daugavpils, in the Russian Empire.
 In 1888, he emigrated to the United States, together with his mother and sister.
 From a young age, he showed signs of paranoia, caused by the accumulation of uric acid in his blood.
 By 1895, this condition had caused a brain fever, which developed into a mental disorder.

 He settled in Philadelphia, where he found work as a cigar maker, joined the local anarchist movement, and began receiving lessons in the English language from the American anarchist Voltairine de Cleyre.
 Helcher was known in Philadelphia for having a "mild" and "gentle" character.
 Fellow anarchist Nathan Navro described him as "a little foolish, but very sincere in his anarchism".
 But he also exhibited strange behavior; on one occasion he requested the home address of John Wanamaker so that he could break into his house and steal a lock of his daughter's hair.

 Helcher soon became obsessed with his teacher and her partner Samuel H. Gordon.
 When the couple broke up, he attempted to get them back together "for the good of the cause".
 But when de Cleyre rebuffed him, he began to turn against her and started to exhibit paranoid delusions about her.
 He accused de Cleyre of antisemitism, believed that she had blacklisted him from her local anarchist group and had gotten him fired; in the latter case, he had not actually been dismissed and still had his job.
 He also held an unrequited love for de Cleyre, which caused him great distress, although he never expressed his feelings to her.
 By October 1902, he had decided to murder his former teacher.